menu

 In Pattonsburg, however, the average commute to work is quite long.
 On average, people spend 31.04 minutes each day getting to work, which is significantly higher than the national average.

-Being a small city, Pattonsburg does not have a public transit system used by locals to get to and from work.
+Pattonsburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics